Dwyane Wade, Gabrielle Union Drop Price On Sherman Oaks Manse

 Dwyane Wade and Gabrielle Union are lowering the ask on their Sherman Oaks mansion.

-Wade, a former NBA superstar, and Union, an actress, are now asking $6 million for the 8,650-square-foot home, according to the Los Angeles Times.
+Wade, the former Miami Heat superstar, and Union, an actress, are now asking $6 million for the 8,650-square-foot home, according to the Los Angeles Times.
 That’s $200,000 less than they had been seeking, and the exact amount they paid for the property in 2018, a year after it was built.

 Last year, the couple paid $18 million for a 17,000-square-foot Hidden Hills mansion.